Latvians: Genetics

 Paternal haplogroups R1a and N1a1-Tat are the two most frequent, reaching 39.9% each among ethnic Latvians.
 R1a is associated with spread of Indo-European languages.
 R1a of Latvians is predominantly M558, and compared to other populations like South Slavs and West Slavs, Latvians also have the highest concentration of M558 among R1a.
 N1a1-Tat mutation originated in Northeast Asia and had spread throughout the Urals into Europe, where it is currently most common among Finno-Ugric, Baltic and East Slavic peoples.
 Latvians and Lithuanians have a predominance of the L550 branch of N1a1-Tat.

-N1c1a was present in 41.5%, R1a1a-M558 in 35.2% and I1 (M253) in 6.3% of the samples analyzed.
+N1c1a was present in 41.5%, pointing to the assimilation of Finnic speakers and later founder effects, R1a1a-M558 in 35.2% and I1 (M253) in 6.3% of the samples analyzed.
 In lower levels, 2.5% of I2b (M223) and 0.6% I2a (P37.2) – haplogroups historically associated with western hunter-gatherers – were found as well.

 Genetically, Latvians are closest with Lithuanians; to a lesser extent with Estonians, East Slavs, West Slavs and Finns.